connornishijima/sensory_bridge_docs/initial_calibration.md

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/14.jpg?raw=true)

 Did it work?
-Your LED strip should now stay completely off when you're not making noise or playing music, try it out!
-You can repeat the calibration at any time, which I would recommend doing if your Sensory Bridge is moved to another room or when ambient conditions change.
+Your LED strip should now stay nearly off when you're not making noise or playing music, try it out!
+You can repeat the calibration at any time, which I would recommend doing if your Sensory Bridge is moved to another room or whenever ambient conditions change.

 -------------------------------------------------------